DenisVS/journal/README.md

 % jl                [1] Sat 13 Jan 2018 22:18 Test record 2
 [2] Sat 13 Jan 2018 22:19 Test record 3
 [3] Sat 13 Jan 2018 22:18 Test record 1
-Enter number of  or 0 to exit
+Enter number of record to view or 0 to exit. e - edit, d - delete.

 % jl +mytag2 Test record 4.
 This is a test record 4.
 "Test record 4" is just created.